acatighera/statistics/README.markdown

     Account.statistics(:state => 'NY') # This call and subsequent calls for the next 30 minutes will use the cached value

     Account.statistics(:state => 'PA') # This call generates a SQL query because the user count for NY and PA could be different (and probably is)

+Note: If you want Rails.cache to work properly, you need to use mem_cache_store in your rails enviroment file (ie. `config.cache_store = :mem_cache_store` in your enviroment.rb file).

 #### Standardized